 The best way to get around is by walking or by taking the subway.
 Purchase a reloadable Metro Card at any subway station and avoid the worst of NYC’s traffic gridlock.
 Book and experience a Broadway show that appeals to the majority of people in your family.
 We use TodayTix app to purchase our tickets ahead of arrival.

-When visiting New York with teens or kids, purchase a CityPass, which will help you save money and bypass lines to some of the biggest city attractions like the Empire State Building and 9-11 Memorial.
+When visiting New York with teens or kids, purchase a CityPass.
+This will help you save money and bypass lines to some of the biggest city attractions like the Empire State Building and 9-11 Memorial.
 New York also has loads of free amenities, including; the High Line, Central Park, Chelsea Market, Bryant Park and of course, Times Square.
 Yes, it’s kitschy, but it’s not to be missed.
-Plus, the M&Ms World New York store (a big hit with our own kids) is located right there too. ~ Claudia Travels
+The M&Ms World New York store (a big hit with our own kids) is located right there too. ~ Claudia Travels

 Orange County, California